Work at the DBA

 There was much, much more covered in the hour – I hope you find these notes helpful.
 Join our next meeting on Tuesday 3 December, 4-5pm GMT, look out for an email with the details in a few weeks.

-We’ve captured the conversation highlights from the all the Members’ Forums which have taken place and they can all be found here.
+We’ve captured the conversation highlights from all the Members’ Forums which have taken place and they can all be found here.

 No ordinary industry event, The Design Effect was a unique and inspiring afternoon and evening of talks, panel debates, effectiveness case studies and dinner discussions in the spectacular surroundings of The British Museum.